AlaskaAirlines/AuroDocsSite/src/content/markdown/whatIsWhat.md

 So what happens when a pattern is used to create a thing?
 With a combination of Auro tooling and custom code, a pattern is used to create an _experience_.
 These experiences are commonly distributed via the Alaska Component Hanger project.

-An Auro experience can mean many different things and can be engineered in many different ways, e.g. web components, React or Svelte.
-What makes an experience specific to Auro is the use of the Auro Design System and its baseline tooling.
-Tokens, primitive components, components, web core styles, icons, and patterns are all integrated with the Alaska Airlines guest experience in mind.

 ## CMS module